Fastlane (2018): Aftermath

 Asuka appeared on the March 12 episode of Raw to explain why she had chosen to challenge Charlotte Flair for the SmackDown Women's Championship instead of Raw Women's Champion Alexa Bliss.
 Bliss and Mickie James interrupted, stating that Asuka was afraid to challenge Bliss, however, Asuka said she chose Flair because she wanted to challenge the best women's champion in WWE and said that was Flair, not Bliss.
 Asuka then made her debut appearance on SmackDown the next night where she confronted Flair, who vowed to end Asuka's undefeated streak at WrestleMania 34.
 Asuka further explained that she wanted a challenge, and that was another reason why she chose to challenge Flair instead of Bliss.

 As Kofi Kingston, Xavier Woods, and Jey Uso were still ailing from injuries sustained by The Bludgeon Brothers (Harper and Rowan) attack at Fastlane during the SmackDown Tag Team Championship match, Big E and Jimmy Uso teamed up to exact revenge.
 The Bludgeon Brothers, however, defeated Big E and Jimmy.
 This led to a triple threat tag team match for the titles at WrestleMania 34.

 Bobby Roode invoked his rematch clause against Randy Orton for the United States Championship at WrestleMania 34.
 Jinder Mahal interrupted and defeated Roode in a match, after which, Orton attacked Mahal with an RKO.
 The following week, Orton was scheduled to defend his title against Roode and Mahal at WrestleMania.
 Rusev was then added to the championship match for pinning Orton in a tag team match on the March 27 episode.

 John Cena went back to Raw following Fastlane.
 He said that he would not be able to contribute to WrestleMania 34 as a performer, but instead as a fan.
 However, he decided that although he was told it was impossible, he put out another challenge to The Undertaker for WrestleMania.

-This Fastlane would in turn be the final SmackDown-exclusive pay-per-view as well as the final brand-exclusive pay-per-view under the second brand split as following WrestleMania 34 the following month, WWE discontinued brand-exclusive pay-per-views.
+The 2018 Fastlane was the final brand-exclusive PPV and livestreaming event for the main roster under the second brand split as following WrestleMania 34 the following month, WWE discontinued these types of events with further events featuring all main roster brands.
+This in turn made it the final SmackDown-exclusive PPV and livestreaming event, with a minor exception of a livestreaming event titled Smackville in July 2019.
+This event was originally booked as a non-televised SmackDown-exclusive house show, but in WWE's effort to increase content on the WWE Network, portions of it were livestreamed exclusively as a one-hour special.